OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 ### 9. Accelerate (Forsgren, Humble, Kim: 2018) {#accelerate}

 <div class="row">
-  <div class="col-sm-6">If [The DevOps Handbook](#handbook) explains “how” to embrace DevOps, Accelerate explains “why”.
+  <div class="col-sm-6">If <a href="https://www.octopus.com/blog/devops-reading-list#handbook">The DevOps Handbook</a> explains “how” to embrace DevOps, Accelerate explains “why”.
 This is the slam dunk argument for anyone who is either skeptical of DevOps or interested in understanding the relationship between various DevOps practices and business success.
 It’s a great tool for selling DevOps to senior management.
 </div>
   <div class="col-sm-6"><img src="https://octopus.com/images/blog/devops-reading-list/accelerate.jpg"></div>
  </div>